Skip to Content

 9. Extra water: Bring what you need for your hike, and then extra for emergencies.

-10. Extra clothes: This is weather dependent, but at the very least, keep a lightweight waterproof shell in your backpack for summer hikes, and an insulating layer for the other three seasons.
+10. Extra clothes: This is weather-dependent, but at the very least, keep a lightweight waterproof shell in your backpack for summer hikes and an insulating layer for the other three seasons.

-Obviously, you should tailor your 10 hiking essentials packing list to match your hike.
 Consider the weather, length of the trail, difficulty, and distance from civilization.
 Longer, more difficult hikes will require more careful preparation.

-The Details: 10 Essentials for Hiking
+10 Essentials for Hiking: The Details

-First, a note about daypacks.
-Do you have a favorite?
 I went with the lightest and smallest pack with a hydration reservoir I could find, which was this Gregory Amasa 14L daypack.
 Daypacks are often a matter of personal preference, so I recommend visiting a gear store to try on different brands before making a purchase.

 Navigation